jmrnilsson/brewtool/README.md

 That's it.

-## Preparations before actualt sensing with Arduino
+## Preparations before actual sensing with Arduino

 ### Prerequisites
 * Arduino